JulienRemy/PSyclone/doc/autodiff/user_guide/reverse_mode.rst

 .. autoclass:: psyclone.autodiff.transformations.ADReverseContainerTrans
       :members: apply

-After parsing the Fortran code file containing the target routine, an ``ADReverseContainerTrans`` instance should be applied to it to perform automatic differentiation.
-The ``ADReverseContainerTrans.apply`` method in turn applies an ``ADReverseRoutineTrans`` to the target routine, which goes line-by-line through the statements found in the ``Routine`` node, applying ``ADReverse[PSyIRNodeSubclass]Trans`` to the statements, etc.

 As can be seen, the required arguments include the PSyIR ``[File]Container`` node obtained by parsing and transforming the source code, the **names** of the